Temporal-difference learning with nonlinear function approximation: lazy training and mean field regimes: Introduction

 The groundbreaking paper \citet{tsitsiklis} proves convergence of \abbr{TD} learning for linear value function approximation, unifying the manifold interpretations of this convergence phenomenon that preceded it by highlighting that convergence of the algorithm is to be understood in the norm induced by the invariant measure of the underlying Markov process.
 Furthermore, the paper gives an illuminating counterexample for the extension of the linear result to the general, nonlinear setting.
 Our result shows that divergence does not occur in the lazy training regime.

-{ Concurrent work \citep{BrandfonbrenerBruna} has shown convergence and non-divergence of \abbr{td} learning in the over-parameterized, respectively the under-parametrized regime, provided that the environment is sufficiently reversible.
-We note that working in the lazy training regime allows to ensure convergence independently on the reversibility of the environment and quantify the error of the fitted model in the under-parametrized regime.
-Another concurrent work \citep{CaiYangLeeWang} analyzes global convergence of a modified \abbr{td} algorithm for two-layer neural networks with ReLu nonlinearity when the width of the hidden layer diverges.
-In contrast, in the present paper we focus on the \emph{original} TD($\lambda$) learning algorithm, obtaining a convergence result for much more general approximators.
+{ The recent work \citet{BrandfonbrenerBruna} discusses the stabilizing effect homogeneity in the approximating function class on \abbr{td} training dynamics.
+This work further shows convergence and non-divergence of \abbr{td} learning in the over-parameterized, respectively the under-parametrized regime, provided that the environment is sufficiently reversible.
+We note that working in the lazy training regime allows to ensure convergence independently on the reversibility of the environment and to quantify the error of the fitted model in the under-parametrized regime.
+Another recent work \citet{CaiYangLeeWang} analyzes global convergence of a modified \abbr{td} algorithm for two-layer neural networks with ReLu nonlinearity when the width of the hidden layer diverges.
+In contrast, in the present paper we focus on the \emph{original} TD($\lambda$) learning algorithm, and consider various training regimes.
+Furthermore, our convergence results in the lazy training regime apply to more general approximators (including, but not limited to, multiple activation functions).
+More recently, \citet{wang20td} discuss the convergence of \abbr{td} learning with neural network representations in the mean-field regime.
+The optimality bounds established in that paper, however, critically depend on a scaling parameter $\alpha$ which is assumed to be large.
+This scaling parameter corresponds to the lazy training parameter discussed in this paper.
+Therefore, the analysis of \cite{wang20td} can be seen as a combination of the limits taken in this work (large width first and lazy training after).
+We also note that the results of \cite{wang20td} are restricted to neural networks with bounded weights in the last layer.
+Further recent works discussing convergence properties of deep reinforcement learning algorithms both in the lazy and the mean-field regime include \citep{agazzi20,wang19pg,wang19adv,wang20single,wang19lqr,spiliopoulos19}.

-\aa{Finally, the mean-field analysis in our paper is tightly connected to the recent line of work \citep{MeiMonNgu18,RotVE18,RotJelBruVE19,WeiLeeLiuMa18,ChizatBach18}.
+{Finally, the mean-field analysis in our paper is tightly connected to the recent line of work \citep{MeiMonNgu18,RotVE18,RotJelBruVE19,WeiLeeLiuMa18,ChizatBach18}.
 In particular, our proof of global optimality of the fixed points extends the results from \cite{ChizatBach18} bypassing the lack of the gradient structure in the \abbr{TD} learning setting.}

 }